ismailhx/ismailhx/README.md

 👋 Hi, I’m @ismailhx

-Data Engineer

-👀 I’m interested in Machine learning
+Data Engineer / Machine learning specialist

 🌱 I’m currently learning about Tensorflow and how to build databases using PostgresSQL.